 But almost everywhere else where I found this to be a problem:

 The holiday tables of grand and great-grandparents, and second-cousins.
 The unfamiliar homes of friends and their parents.
 The round tables of strangers and in the workplace.
 On public transportation and in the aisles of grocery stores.
 At communal cookouts, where everyone laughs and drinks beer (don’t offend the man who sometimes shovels your walk for you in the winter).

-I was born in Hackettstown, New Jersey, U.S.A.
+I was born in Hackettstown, New Jersey.
 After that, we lived in Huntsville, Alabama for a brief period, where my sister was born, before heading north to St. Paul, Minnesota.

 The past, then and now